annachen/annachen.github.io/_posts/2021-03-07-texture-gan.md

 ---
 layout: post
-title: My first GAN!
+title: Texture GAN
 tags: [GAN]
 excerpt_separator: <!--more-->
 ---

-I've been hearing about GANs and seeing lots of incredibly well generated images from GANs in the past years, but I've never got around training one.
-Recently I finally have something that I want to generate, and something that GANs should be able to generate - textures.
+Recently I have been reading about texture generation and interpolation, and I thought it'd be something interesting if we could generate textures with GANs.
+Ideally, similar to the [GauGAN work](https://arxiv.org/pdf/1903.07291.pdf), we can specify the layout of an image and let the GAN fill out the textures.

 There're a few papers on texture synthesis out there, but this one called [Spatial GAN](https://arxiv.org/pdf/1611.08207.pdf) caught my eye - mostly because of the simplicity of it.
 It's an earlier GAN paper and the architecture and training still mostly follows DCGAN.
 However, the architecture is fully convolutional, and can be used to generate different sizes of texture images at test time.